home-assistant/home-assistant.io/source/_integrations/go2rtc.markdown

   - docs: /installation/
 ---

+go2rtc is an open source project providing a camera streaming application that supports formats such as RTSP, WebRTC, HomeKit, FFmpeg, RTMP.
 The **go2rtc** {% term integration %} connects to a go2rtc instance and provides a WebRTC proxy for all your cameras.
 To learn more about go2rtc, refer to the [project's GitHub page](https://github.com/AlexxIT/go2rtc/).

 If you are using the [`default_config`](/integrations/default_config/) and run Home Assistant using one of the following installation methods, the go2rtc integration will be set up automatically and you don't need to do anything: